gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 const answer: Int = 42
 ```

-There are no multiline commends in Gleam.
+There are no multiline comments in Gleam.

 ## Variables